 We are thrilled with the work being done by the new Bleckley Christian Learning Center (BCLC), which served 79 BCMS and 44 BCHS students this past year by teaching Bible-based classes off-campus under “release time,” which was upheld by the United States Supreme Court in 1952.
 The BCLC is a 501(c)(3) charitable organization that relies solely on donations to cover the cost of transporting and educating students.
-Research has shown and our experience confirms that the students who participate in this program have better grades, fewer discipline problems, and fewer absences.
+Research has shown and our experience confirms that the students who participate in similar programs have better grades, fewer discipline problems, and fewer absences.
 They are also more likely to become leaders in the schools and focus more on serving others than meeting their own needs.
 You can find out more about them at www.bleckleyclc.org.

 Watch Out for Children and Buses

-We realize the first couple of weeks can be trying as parents, students, bus drivers and riders, and teachers get into their routines.
-We ask for patience as we deal with large numbers of car riders during those first few days.
-We also ask that you be mindful of our bus loading and unloading zones.
+Please be mindful of our bus loading and unloading zones.
 Please do not block those areas or allow your students to enter or cross those areas without holding an adult’s hand.
 Please be aware of buses on the roads, and never pass a bus with its lights flashing and STOP arm extended.
 State law prohibits passing a bus that you are meeting or following even on a four-lane or five-lane road with its lights flashing and STOP arm extended (unless there is a median separating the traffic flow).
 A turn lane is not considered a median, so if a bus is stopped on the Eastman Highway, Macon Highway, or the bypass, you should stop, too, regardless of your direction.